Do You Need a Crown After a Root Canal?

 While regular dentists typically perform two root canals a week, endodontists typically perform twenty-five, so when you talk to an endodontist you’re benefiting from extensive expertise and experience.
 If a root canal has been recommended to you, it’s important to talk to an endodontist, a dental professional who specializes in root canals and treatment of the dental root or pulp, so that you can make a well-informed decision you can feel confident about for many years to come.

-Call our Lubbock Dental Office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.
+Call our office 806-589-3390 to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.